mulesoft/api-designer/docs/file-system.md

 }
 ```

-And a folder at root level will have this structure:
+And a folder at root level with two children will have this structure:

 ```
 {
   path: "/samples",
   name: "samples",
   type: "folder",
+  children: [
+  	{
+  	  path: "/samples/example.raml",
+  	  name: "example.raml",
+  	  type: "file",
+  	  content: "…",
+  	  meta: { … }
+  	},
+  	{
+  	  path: "/samples/subFolder"
+  	  name: "subFolder",
+  	  type: "folder",
+  	  children: [ … ],
+  	  meta: { … }
+  	}
+  ]
   meta: {
     created: 1389903212
   }
 }
 ```
+> every folder has a children element.
+It's the choice of the file system to return the whole tree or make it lazy.

 And a file two levels deep looks like this: